Gaining New Clients From Marketing

 - Look at your top 5 clients, the ones who stay with you, are loyal and who don’t cause you many problems.

-- Use a spreadsheet to look at the key items to each of them: size of the company, what is the key contact like, how much do they spend, what services do they use, what makes your services so good for them etc
+- Use a spreadsheet to analyse the key items to each of them: size of the company, what is the key contact like, how much do they spend, what services do they use, what makes your services so good for them etc

 - Use this information to craft your statement.
 After all these are the types of clients you want more of, right?
-I always remember speaking to a very successful food retailer in Scotland and he said “I just want to sell more of our best seller, we know they sell well, so let's sell more” You are not in retail but I believe that statement is still relevant.
+I always remember speaking to a very successful food retailer in Scotland and he said “I just want to sell more of our best seller, we know they sell well, so let's sell more”.
+You might not be in retail but I believe that statement is still relevant.

 Inside Your Clients Mind - Building Buyer Personas

-To really reach your potential clients you need to understand them.
-If you have done a solid job with your positioning statement then you are halfway there.
-Lets dig further…
+To really reach your potential clients you need to fully understand them.
+If you have done a solid job with your positioning statement, then you are halfway there.
+Let's dig further…

 Start with the work you did on your positioning statement and pick out the key people who started communication with you to gain those contracts.